kidpixo/nvalt_dropbox_custom_template/README.md

 ## Readme

-The idea behind this is to have a unique configuration for nvALT custom css and shared between different machines.
+The idea behind this is to have a unique configuration for nvALT custom css shared between different machines.
 I used Dropx to achive this, but you can use any location reachable from your machine.

 ### Use the shared template